Cloud-Architekt/cloud-architekt.github.io/_posts/2023-12-18-entra-workload-id-advanced-detection-enrichment.md

 In the first part of the blog post, I’ve already described "[AzADServicePrincipalInsights](https://github.com/JulianHayward/AzADServicePrincipalInsights)" (AzADSPI) from [Julian Hayward](https://github.com/JulianHayward).
 The tool allows to collect richfull insights and tracking changes of Workload Identities and export them as JSON in a repository.
 But we can use also the data to ingest them to Microsoft Sentinel for enrichment.
 Therefore, I’ve created a pipeline which ingest the data to a Microsoft Sentinel Workspace by using PowerShell scripts.

+_[**Update 2024-02-10**]: Option to ingest data to Log Analytics has been integrated to AzADSPI.
+Julian has also improved my previous script logic and has become part of the solution.
+I've updated the instruction to use the original repository instead of my forked version._

 ### Executing AzADServicePrincipalInsights in your GitHub repo

-1. First of all, create a private project/repository with the name "AzADServicePrincipalInsights" in GitHub and clone the forked version of AzADSPI from my repository [Cloud-Architekt/AzADServicePrincipalInsights](https://github.com/Cloud-Architekt/AzADServicePrincipalInsights).
-This repository includes the PowerShell script and workflow extensions to ingest the output to Microsoft Sentinel.
+1. First of all, create a private project/repository with the name "AzADServicePrincipalInsights" in GitHub and clone the forked version of AzADSPI from the repository [JulianHayward/AzADServicePrincipalInsights](https://github.com/JulianHayward/AzADServicePrincipalInsights).
+This repository includes also the PowerShell script and workflow extensions to ingest the output to Microsoft Sentinel.
 2. Create an app registration and add the [required permission](https://github.com/JulianHayward/AzADServicePrincipalInsights/tree/main#permissions) as Application Permission and Azure RBAC assignment.
 You can also create a user-assigned managed identity but in that case the Graph API permissions needs to be configured by API or PowerShell.

     ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-12-18-workload-id-advanced-detection-enrichment/workloadidadvdetect0.png)